RedPointGlobal/redpoint-rpi/docs/migration.md

     secretName: my-existing-rpi-secret
 ```

 The chart references your secret by name without creating or modifying it.
 You are responsible for ensuring it contains the required keys.
-See [values_reference.yaml](values_reference.yaml) for the full list of secret keys.
+Use the [Helm Assistant Web UI](https://rpi-helm-assistant.redpointcdp.com) **Reference** tab for the full list of secret keys.

 </details>